therealgliz/blooket-hacks/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report to report anything that happens while using the hacks.
-title: ''
+title: Issue while using [HACK_NAME] on [GAMEMODE]
-labels: ''
+labels: "\U0001F47E bug \U0001F47E"
 assignees: ''

 ---

-**Describe the bug**
+**Describe the your bug *what happened* in detail**
-A clear and concise description of what the bug is.

-**To Reproduce**
+**What device did you receive this bug on?**

-Steps to reproduce the behavior:
+**To Reproduce Steps to reproduce the behavior:**

-1. Go to '...'
+Go to '...'
-2. Click on '....'
+Click on '....'
-3. Scroll down to '....'
+Scroll down to '....'
-4. See error
+See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+**Expected behavior A clear and concise description of what you expected to happen.**

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+**Screenshots If applicable, add screenshots to help explain your problem.**

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+**Additional context Add any other context about the problem here.**